Snowden disclosures: September

-In the United States, the NSA uses the analysis of phone call and e-mail logs of American citizens to create sophisticated graphs of their social connections that can identify their associates, their locations at certain times, their traveling companions and other personal information.
+In the United States, the NSA uses the analysis of phone calls and e-mail logs of American citizens to create sophisticated graphs of their social connections that can identify their associates, their locations at certain times, their traveling companions, and other personal information.
 The NSA routinely shares raw intelligence data with Israel without first sifting it to remove information about U.S. citizens.

 In an effort codenamed GENIE, computer specialists can control foreign computer networks using "covert implants," a form of remotely transmitted malware on tens of thousands of devices annually.
 As worldwide sales of smartphones began exceeding those of feature phones, the NSA decided to take advantage of the smartphone boom.
-This is particularly advantageous because the smartphone combines a myriad of data that would interest an intelligence agency, such as social contacts, user behavior, interests, location, photos and credit card numbers and passwords.
+This is particularly advantageous because the smartphone combines a myriad of data that would interest an intelligence agency, such as social contacts, user behavior, interests, location, photos, and credit card numbers and passwords.

 An internal NSA report from 2010 stated that the spread of the smartphone has been occurring "extremely rapidly"—developments that "certainly complicate traditional target analysis."
 According to the document, the NSA has set up task forces assigned to several smartphone manufacturers and operating systems, including Apple Inc.'s iPhone and iOS operating system, as well as Google's Android mobile operating system.
 Similarly, Britain's GCHQ assigned a team to study and crack the BlackBerry.

 An NSA presentation called "Your target is using a BlackBerry?
 Now what?" shows an intercepted Mexican government e-mail.

 Under the heading "iPhone capability", the document notes that there are smaller NSA programs, known as "scripts", that can perform surveillance on 38 different features of the iOS 3 and iOS 4 operating systems.
 These include the mapping feature, voicemail and photos, as well as Google Earth, Facebook and Yahoo!
 Messenger.

 On September 9, 2013, an internal NSA presentation on iPhone Location Services was published by Der Spiegel.
 One slide shows scenes from Apple's 1984-themed television commercial alongside the words "Who knew in 1984..."; another shows Steve Jobs holding an iPhone, with the text "...that this would be big brother..."; and a third shows happy consumers with their iPhones, completing the question with "...and the zombies would be paying customers?"